willkurt/token-explorer/README.md

 You can see both that we *did* still get the correct answer, and that the path I chose was fairly low probability for a bit.
 So we've learned something interesting!
 Even if we perturb the prompt to a low-probability path in the middle of it's reasoning, we still get the correct answer!

 ## Configuration

 The configuration is done in the `config.toml` file.
+The only thing you might want to change is the `model` section, which defaults to `Qwen/Qwen2.5-0.5B`.
+However Token-Explorer is *far* from optimized for performance, so it's best to use a smaller model for now.